schollz/kiki/README.md

 kiki
 ```

 This will start your local server instance and open up a browser to `localhost:8003` so that you can interact with the network.
+Right now, to sync you can add another open server (currently the only available one is https://kiki.network, but you can make your own).

 # The 50 precepts